JonathanYin/UCSD-CSE-Courses/README.md

 - Midterm/final are multiple-choice/short answer exams
 - **My Thoughts:** Great introduction to some of the more advanced concepts/data structures (red-black trees, hashmaps, disjoint sets, etc), as well as some very fundamental algorithms (BFS/DFS, Prim/Kruskal's, Dijkstra's).
 Niema does a great job at making the course intuitive and interesting, and all of the assignments/tests are doable, given you keep up with the Stepik readings.

+### CSE 101 - Design and Analysis of Algorithms

+- **Russell Impagliazzo, Spring 2022**
+- Weekly homework assignments with groups of up to four students
+- Homework problems consist mainly of proofs (similar to CSE 20/21), with  very few problems requiring code
+- **My Thoughts:** The course introduces some of the more important concepts to software engineering, including some of the algorithms/techniques essential to software OAs and interviews (divide/conquer, dynamic programming, greedy, etc).
+That being said, the content of the class is mostly conceptual, with nearly zero coding whatsoever, making the application of said concepts rather difficult.
+Can be a good start to the Leetcode grind.

 ### CSE 105 - Theory of Computability

 - **Shachar Lovett, Winter 2022**